Whole30 Salad In A Jar

 1/2 cucumber, sliced or diced

-1/4 cup dried cranberries (a Whole30 compliant variety; may be sweetened with apple juice)
+1/4 cup dried cranberries (a Whole30 compatible variety; may be sweetened with apple juice)

-Raspberry Walnut Vinaigrette from page 328 of The Whole30, or your favorite Whole30 compliant vinaigrette)
+Raspberry Walnut Vinaigrette from page 328 of The Whole30, or your favorite Whole30 compatible vinaigrette)

 PREHEAT a grill to medium-high heat (375 to 450 degrees)